sfc-comp/sfc-comp/README.md

 ### bench

-This program will perform every compression for each input file in `<input-dir>`.
+This tool performs every compression algorithm for each input file in `<input-dir>`.

 #### Usage